preactjs/preact-www/content/en/blog/prerendering-preset-vite.md

 "Prerendering", for the context of this post, is the act of generating HTML from your app at build time using server-side rendering (SSR); sometimes this may also be referred to as static site generation (SSG).

-While we don't dive deep into the virtues of SSR here, or even argue that you should use it, it's generally advantageous to send a fully populated HTML document to the user on initial navigation (and perhaps upon subsequent navigations too, depending on routing strategy) rather than an empty shell that the client-side JS will eventually render into.
+While we won't dive deep into the virtues of SSR here, or even argue that you should use it, it's generally advantageous to send a fully populated HTML document to the user on initial navigation (and perhaps upon subsequent navigations too, depending on routing strategy) rather than an empty shell that the client-side JS will eventually render into.
 Users will get access to the document quicker and can begin to use the page (albeit, often with reduced functionality) while the JS is still downloading in the background.

 ## Our History in the Space